Skip to main content

 • Changes in sleeping and/or eating habits

-• Withdrawn from family, friends and/or activities
+• Withdrawal from family, friends and/or activities

 • Displaying changes in their mood, such as increased anxiousness, anger or other extreme mood changes

-What You Can Do to Prevent Suicide
+Be an Interventionalist: What You Can Do to Prevent Suicide

-Being aware of the warning signs and risk factors above will help you identify when friends, family or someone you know starts to exhibit these behaviors.
-In many communities, suicide carries a negative stigma that prevents some people from seeking help.
+Connection is prevention, suicide prevention monthBeing aware of the warning signs and risk factors above will help you identify when friends, family members or someone you know starts to exhibit these behaviors.
+In many communities, suicide carries a negative stigma that prevents some people from seeking the help they need.
 Keep an open mind when talking to others about their feelings and be sure not to promote this stigma.
-Be encouraging when urging someone to seek help, whether through a mental health professional, a visit to the emergency room or by calling the National Suicide Prevention Lifeline at 1-800-273-TALK (8255).
+Be encouraging when urging someone to seek help, whether through a mental health professional, a visit to the emergency room or by calling the Suicide and Crisis Lifeline 988.

 5 Things Every Child Needs for Good Mental Health